"Enter the Gungeon" Character Guide

 The Co-op Character

 The Cultist is the character that a second player gets if you play local co-op.
 This means playing the game with another person.
-The cultist plays like any other character and does not have anything noteworthy about them.
-The dart gun they start is weak.
+The game also supposedly works with Steam remote play together, but I have not tested this.

 Co-op Is Harder

 In co-op, mode enemies have more health than normal.
-However, with two players on the screen.
-When playing with my friend sometimes it is hard to focus on just my character as too much is going on at once.
+With two players on the screen, it is hard to focus on just my character because of the amount of things active at the same time.

 Things to Know About Co-op

-- Beating a boss also revives a dead player.
+- Beating a boss revives a dead player.

 - If a player is dead, they get a free blank that works short range.